lavsz/Captone_Project-Africa_Food_Security_and_Infrastructure/README.md

 **The second course**: aims to look at different geophysical, accessibility, facilities, and social factors to propose a new evaluation method for development potentials in the infrastructure sector.

-## First Course: Developemnt Potentials Evaluation
+## First Course: Food Security Machine Learning Model

-## Seconrd Course: Food Security Machine Learning Model
+## Second Course: Developemnt Potentials Evaluation